-- (b) Go to the the Feeds page in Kylo.

-- (c) Click on the plus icon to add a feed.

-- (d) Select "Import from a file".

-- (e) Choose the file from above.

-- (f) Click "Import Feed".

-- 3. Import the data transformation template.

-- (a) Locate the data_transformation.zip file.
+- (a) Go to the templates page in the Admin section - (b) Click on the plus icon on the top left - (c) Click on "Import from file" and choose the data_ingest.zip - (d) If this is the first time you are importing the template you do not need to check any of the additional options - (e) Click "Import Template" - 2.
+Import the data transformation template. - (a) Locate the data_transformation.zip file.
 You will need the file locally to upload it.
 You can find it in one of two places: